GoogleChrome/web.dev/src/site/content/en/blog/sign-up-form-best-practices/index.md

 Whatever approach you take to user identity, you'll need to make a careful decision about session
 length: how long the user remains logged in, and what might cause you to log them out.

-There's no one hard-and-fast rule, but you need to consider mobile versus desktop, and whether users are sharing on desktop, or sharing devices.
+Consider whether your users are on mobile or desktop, and whether they are sharing on desktop, or sharing devices.

 {% Aside %}
 You can get around some of the issues of shared devices by enforcing re-authentication for sensitive